fabric8-ui/ngx-fabric8-wit/README.md

 ## Continuous Delivery & Semantic Relases

 In ngx-fabric8-wit we use the [semantic-release plugin](https://github.com/semantic-release/semantic-release).
+That means that all you have to do is use the [AngularJS Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) and send a pull request.
+Once the PR is merged, a new release will be automatically published to npmjs.com.